 XPN allows you to map the Tier 1 and Tier 2 services to different projects so that they can be owned autonomously by different teams while sharing a common RFC1918 IP space for the Cloud Organization.

 A service project admin in project Service_Tier1 creates an instance template and associated instance groups in a shared XPN host project subnet.
 A service project admin in project Service_Tier2 creates an Internal load balancer setup in a different subnet of the shared XPN host project network.
-In both cases, the resources are owned and maintained in the respective service projects, but they operate in the shared network.
+In both cases, the resources are owned and maintained in the respective service projects, but they operate in the shared VPC network.

 For more details on how to create the VM instance templates and the Internal load balancer forwarding rules, see the section on creating resources.